Green Tea (film): Plot

-Shy, ordinary, and glasses wearing Wu Fang (Zhao Wei) is a graduate student at Beijing University who goes on a sequence of blind dates despite never successfully attracting a partner.
-She always orders a glass of green tea, and is perceptive, nuanced, and quietly pretty, though this goes unnoticed with the men who are often curt and uninterested, put off by her conservative clothing and awkward demeanor.
+Shy, ordinary, and glasses wearing Wu Fang is a graduate student at Beijing University who goes on a sequence of blind dates despite never successfully attracting a partner.
+She always orders a glass of green tea, and is perceptive, nuanced, and quietly pretty, though this goes unnoticed with the men, who are often curt and uninterested, put off by her conservative clothing and awkward demeanor.
 In the entire movie, Wu Fang never talks about herself, choosing instead to only muse about a friend she has.

-On the next date, she meets Chen Minglian (Jiang Wen) and discusses how her friend is clairvoyant, and can read a stranger's fortune by swirling and observing their tea glass, to which Mingliang scoffs at.
-After more unappetizingconversation, Wu Fang slaps him after he makes a perverted suggestion and the two part ways.
+On the next date, she meets Chen Minglian and discusses how her friend is clairvoyant, and can read a stranger's fortune by swirling and observing their tea glass, which Mingliang scoffs at.
+After more unappetizing conversation, Wu Fang slaps him after he makes a perverted suggestion, and the two part ways.
 However Mingliang manages to find Fang in places around her school campus, first to her irritation, but after a more conversing she begins to warm up to him.
 Wu Fang is revealed to have a gentle humor.
 She also discloses that the one thing she hates is when men hit women.

 Through these conversations, the backstory of Fang's fortune-telling friend is revealed.
-She describes her friend as someone who can make even smoking cigarettes look graceful and beautiful, who changes boyfriends faster than the weather, and whose father is extremely terrifying, who she met on one occasion.
+She describes her friend as someone who can make even smoking cigarettes look graceful and beautiful, who changes boyfriends faster than the weather, and whose father is extremely terrifying, whom she met on one occasion.
 Her friend's mother was a make-up artist at a morgue, a fact that she had kept secret from her husband until after they were married and daughter were born.
 Upon discovering the truth, he descended into alcoholism and violence.

 Over the course of several conversations, Wu Fang divulges further that he forced his wife to wear gloves at all times, even in sleep, claiming that they smelled of death.
 He would neurotically declare that his wife's hands (and synecdochically her profession) were destroying his life between drunk beatings to both her and his daughter.
-The story ends when one night the father attempted to rape her mother while she was cooking and the friend ended up accidentally piercing his throat on a potato peeler, which resulted in the father's death and mother's conviction of murder and imprisonment till this day.
-Fang laughs and adds that the story has been fictional the whole time.
+The story ends when one night the father attempted to rape her mother while she was cooking and the friend ended up accidentally piercing his throat with a potato peeler, which resulted in the father's death and mother's conviction for murder and imprisonment until this day.
+Fang laughs and adds that the story was fictional the whole time.
 Mingliang grows equally entranced with both the story and Wu Fang, who does not reciprocate and has mysterious commitments at night.